antonisdim/haystac/README.md

 ### 3. Analyse a sample against a database

-The third step in using `haystac` is to peform an analysis of a sample against a database.
+The third step in using `haystac` is to perform an analysis of a sample against a database.

 Here, we will use `haystac` to calculate the mean posterior abundance of all species in the *Yersinia* genus found within the sample `ERR1018966`.